Wemmyz/Amazon-Project/README.md

 •	How to clean and structure raw product data for analysis.

-•	How to use Excel's visualization and data modeling tools for storytelling.
+•	How to use Excel's visualization and data modelling tools for storytelling.

 •	How to design a user-friendly dashboard that communicates insights clearly.